2013gang/angular-video-background/README.md

 angular-video-background
 ========================

-> html5 fullscreen video background in angular  https://gang-demo.herokuapp.com/
+> html5 fullscreen video background in angular

+## Demo
+A demo can be viewed at: https://gang-demo.herokuapp.com/

 ## Description